Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ2: EP Test for Coreference

-We choose $K$ to be the knowledge of coreference.
-Coreference is easy to interpret.
-It is hard to understand whether the knowledge of semantic roles or part of speech would be needed to answer a question, but it possibly can be done for coreference.
-Consider the following question from \squad.
-It is relatively easy to see that to answer it, a human needs to understand that the reference `he' in the second sentence resolves to `Leo Strauss'.
+We define $M_1$ as a \textbf{\finetunedencoder}, where the full architecture (encoder ($E_1$) + QA layer) is trained; and $M_2$ as a \textbf{\frozenencoder}: the encoder ($E_2$) is frozen and \textit{only} the QA layer is trained.
+We choose $K$ to be the grammatical knowledge of coreference.
+It is difficult to understand whether the knowledge of semantic roles or part of speech would be needed to answer a question, but it possibly can be done for coreference.
+For example, in \autoref{fig:sample-squad}, it is relatively easy to see that to answer the question a human needs to resolve the reference `he' in the second sentence to `Leo Strauss'.